Our next Open Evening is on Tuesday 3 March – Register Now >

 The funds available are to support with college costs only.
 Each application is processed on a first come first served basis, and is means tested on household income.
 Funds are limited, so it is possible that you may not receive a full award for everything you apply for.

 We receive a large number of applications so we may not be able to start payments until October.
 Please let us know if this will cause you difficulties.
-You may be asked to provide travel tickets as proof of your journey and will need to provide receipts if you are applying to be reimbursed for your equipment and trips.
+You will be asked periodically (at least once each term) to provide travel tickets as proof of your journey and will need to provide receipts if you are applying to be reimbursed for your equipment and trips.
 If you are going to pay for anything yourself please note that if we have not processed your application we cannot confirm that you will be refunded in full.

 The information provided on your application will enable us to decide if you should receive support from: